KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-covid19uk-stats by blighter](https://github.com/blighter/MMM-covid19uk-stats)

+0. This module is outdated: Obsolete, no new data since 2022-05-20.
 1. `package.json` issue: No repository field.
 2. `package.json` issue: No license field.
 3. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.